steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 ## Epilogue

 I wrote everything up in [SR-12933: lldb: Couldn't IRGen expression; with -no-serialize-debugging-options](https://bugs.swift.org/browse/SR-12933), hopefully somebody smarter than me picks this up and fills in all the questions I'm having right now.

+The good parts: We have [a workaround](https://pspdfkit.com/guides/ios/current/knowledge-base/debugging-issues/), lldb on master seems to better deal with the reconstruction, and having something that reproduces is the first step in getting it fixed.

+If you like stories like this, [follow me on Twitter](https://twitter.com/steipete) and read them as they happen.